Anyone, including those experiencing homelessness or at risk of homelessness, can search and register for housing

 Inform them that CES units are only available to persons or families experiencing homelessness.
 If the person is homeless, ask them to contact a CES Access Center for the Service Planning Area (SPA) in which your property is located.
 You can find the SPA for your property in the Property Listing.

-Housing Advocates have the ability to add, remove, and maintain their clients information on their dashboard.
+Housing Advocates can add, remove, and maintain their client’s information on their dashboard.
+Please refer to the Housing Advocates User Guide to learn more.

-Housing Advocates are able to view all clients under their same organization by selecting “Tenant & Application” followed by “Find Application”.
+Housing Advocates are able to view all clients under their same organization by selecting “Tenant & Pre-Application” followed by “Find Pre-Application”.
 Housing Advocates should then select the “Client” tab to search using the client’s information.
 This will display all clients belonging to their organization.

-Applicants can use the same information from the previous application when applying through the Affordable and Accessible Housing Registry (AAHR).
-The AAHR will auto-populate the data on the application.
+Applicants can use the same information from the previous pre-application when applying through the Affordable and Accessible Housing Registry (AAHR).
+The AAHR will auto-populate the data on the pre-application.
 Housing Advocates must apply to each property individually for their client.
-For properties containing the same property management contact information you must submit an individual application for each property on the registry.
+For properties containing the same property management contact information you must submit an individual pre-application for each property on the registry.

-The registry will show your application status.
-Following the lottery process the property management will update the application to list the applicants waitlist position number.
+The registry will show your pre-application status.
+Following the lottery process the property management will update the pre-application to list the applicants waitlist position number.
 The property management will reach out regarding the next steps in the application process.

 - AAHR: Affordable and Accessible Housing Registry